Skip to Content

 Call (404) 491-7711 or contact us online today to schedule an appointment and learn more about dental bridges in Buckhead.

-Dental bridges are handmade restorations to recreate your missing teeth and restore function and esthetics.
+Dental bridges are handmade restorations used to recreate your missing teeth and restore function and aesthetics.
 They typically involve a small amount of preparation of the teeth on either side of the missing tooth.
-These teeth and the missing teeth will be restored with crowns fused together to create a dental bridge.
+These teeth and the missing tooth will be restored with crowns fused together to create a dental bridge.

 • Porcelain to Metal Bridges – These are the most common types of bridges.
-They provide excellent esthetics combined with the strength and durability of precious metals.
-They are typically recommended for bridges for back teeth or longer span bridges.
+They provide excellent aesthetics combined with the strength and durability of precious metals.
+They are typically recommended for bridges for back teeth or longer-span bridges.

 Aftercare for Dental Bridges

 With most dental bridges, you can function on them right away, keeping in mind that your teeth and gums may be numb for several hours.
-It’s important to continue to brush and floss around your dental bridge to prevent new decay from starting.
+It is important to continue to brush and floss around your dental bridge to prevent new decay from starting.
 Dental bridges require extra care to floss around the area where teeth are missing.
-It’s possible that you may experience some initial sensitivity after your teeth are restored and your mouth adjusts to some changes.
-We will continue to monitor all restorations at your checkup appointments to make sure they are all doing well.
-Call us today to see how we can help restore your mouth to give you the smile you want!
+You may experience some initial sensitivity after your teeth are restored and your mouth adjusts to the changes.
+We will continue to monitor all restorations at your checkup appointments to make sure they are doing well.
+Call us today to see how we can help restore your mouth and give you the smile you want!

 Frequently Asked Questions